SystemsApproach/sdn/onos.rst

 Production deployments run at least three instances of ONOS, but this is more for availability than performance.
-Each instance runs on a 32-Core/128GB-RAM server, and is deployed as a Docker container using Kubernetes.
+Each instance runs on a 32-Core/128GB-RAM server and is deployed as a Docker container using Kubernetes.
 Each instance bundles an identical (but configurable) collection of core services, control applications, and protocol providers, and ONOS uses Karaf as its internal modularity framework.